Why is this medication prescribed?

 - pain in the hands or feet

 Some side effects can be serious.
 If you experience any of these symptoms, call your doctor immediately:

 - slow heartbeat

-- rash, hives, itching; swelling of the face, eye, mouth, throat, tongue or lips; difficulty swallowing or breathing
+- rash, hives, itching; swelling of the face, eye, mouth, throat, tongue or lips; or difficulty swallowing or breathing

 - sore throat, body aches, fever, chills, cough, and other signs of infection and during treatment and for 2 months after your treatment